DCP1964/Splunk-SOC-Lab-Telemetry-Pipeline/README.md

 - **WinEventLog:System** (Service changes)
 - **Sysmon:Operational** (Process creation, Network connections)

+# Hardening the System
+- Since we have successfully captured the brute-force attack in Splunk, moving to Fail2Ban is a perfect way to transition from monitoring to automated defense.
+- Fail2Ban works by constantly scanning your logs (the same auth.log we just configured) for the "Failed password" patterns you just hunted.
+When it sees too many failures from one IP, it automatically updates your system firewall to block that attacker.

+**Implementing Automated Defense with Fail2Ban**

+1. Install Fail2Ban on Ubuntu
+Open your Ubuntu Server terminal and run:

+`sudo apt update`

+`sudo apt install fail2ban -y`

+2. Configure the "Jail" (The Defense Rules)
+We need to create a local configuration file to tell Fail2Ban how to protect your SSH port.

+Create the config file:
+sudo nano /etc/fail2ban/jail.local

+Paste this configuration into the file:

+`[sshd]`
+`enabled = true`
+`port = ssh`
+`filter = sshd`
+`logpath = /var/log/auth.log`
+`maxretry = 3`
+`bantime = 1h`

+- maxretry = 3: This means the attacker only gets 3 chances before getting banned (your previous attack used 10).
+- bantime = 1h: The attacker's IP will be blocked for 1 hour.

+Save and Exit from Nano Editor: Press Ctrl+O, then Enter, then Ctrl+X.

+3. Start the Defender
+`sudo systemctl restart fail2ban

 # Achievements
 ## The Environment: A functional Linux server sending security logs to Splunk.
 ## The Attack: A simulated SSH brute force using a custom loop script.